twizzler-operating-system/OLD-twizzler/README.md

 Twizzler is a research operating system designed to explore novel programming models for new memory hierarchy designs.
 In particular, we are focused on the opportunities presented by byte-addressable non-volatile memory technologies.
-Twizzler provides a data-centric programming environment that allows programmers to operate on persistent data like it's memory -- because it is!
+Twizzler provides a data-centric programming environment that lets programmers to work with persistent data like it's memory -- because persistent data _is_ memory.

 This repo contains source code for the kernel and userspace, along with a build system that bootstraps a Twizzler userspace (including porting existing POSIX software).
 You can write code for